“I can’t believe you would be writing a book. You’re not serious enough to write a book.”

 One lady chose the latter.

-She was so insulted, she gathered up her manuscript and presented it to a MacMillan Publishing editor by the name of Harold Latham.
+She was so insulted that she gathered up her manuscript and presented it to Harold Latham, a MacMillan Publishing editor.

 He’d heard about this lady and her manuscript, but she seemed entirely uninterested in having it actually published.

-When he initially spoke to her, at first she said she didn’t have a book.
+When he first spoke to her, she said she didn’t have a book.
 Upon further prodding, she admitted she had a book, but “it wasn’t ready to be seen.”

 It was only upon her friend’s slight that she decided to take action.